 The list starts with “Show Respect.”

 I find it ironic that the new boss is advocating treating people with respect.
 Arriving with a set of rules for other adults you’ve just met doesn’t feel respectful to me.
-And I’m pretty sure that imposing rules won’t have the desired effect.
+And I’m pretty sure that imposing rules won’t have the desired effect in shaping team values and behavior.
 Modeling behavior, engaging the group in discussion about patterns of interaction, yes.
 Coming in with the rules like a kindergarten teacher–not so much.
+(Side note: See my post For Managers: 8 Ways to Build Trust, 3 to Break It for concrete ways to build stronger relationships with your employees.)

-But the post got me thinking about how teams develop norms.
+But the post got me thinking about how team values are developed.

-Teams develop norms whether they are paying attention to norms or not.
+Teams develop values and norms whether they are paying attention to them or not.

 Effective teams have a shared approach to work (though not a rigid process).
-They explicitly work out agreements about “How we do things.”
-The team’s agreements evolve to address both challenges and aspirations.
-Teams find a way to talk about what matters, and decided how they’ll act out those priorities day to day.
+They explicitly define working agreements about “how we do things.”
+Team agreements evolve to address both challenges and aspirations.
+Teams find a way to talk about what matters and decide how they’ll act out those priorities day to day.

 When a team develops agreements, it helps to know what they are trying to accomplish, because different sorts of agreements serve different purposes.

 …are statements of what is important.
-Value may guide behavior, but are not, in themselves, actionable.
-Values often represent the espoused beliefs in the organization–which don’t always match the values in action.
+Team values may guide behavior, but are not, in themselves, actionable.
+Team values often represent the espoused beliefs in the organization–which don’t always match the values in action.

 Example: Balance work and life.
 (But pay attention to what really happens.)